Baseflow/octo_image/README.md

 The CircleAvatar set shows a colored circle with the text inside during loading and when the image failed loading.
 When the image loads it animates to the image clipped as a circle.

 ## ImageProviders
-The recommended one is CachedNetworkImageProvider as that supports the progress indicator, error and caching.
+The recommended one is CachedNetworkImageProvider, as that supports the progress indicator, error and caching.
-It also works on Android, iOS, web and macOS, although without caching on web.
+It also works on Android, iOS, web and macOS, although without caching on the web.
 Make sure you use at least version 2.2.0.

-Second best is NetworkImage, but any ImageProvider works in theory.
+The second best is NetworkImage, but any ImageProvider works in theory.
 However, for some ImageProviders (such as MemoryImage) it doesn't make sense to use OctoImage.

 ## Placeholders and progress indicators
-You should use either a placeholder or a progress indicator, but not both.
+It would be best if you used either a placeholder or a progress indicator, but not both.
-Placeholders are only build once when the image starts loading, but progress indicators are rebuild every time new progress information is received.
+Placeholders are only building once the image starts loading, but progress indicators are rebuilt every time new progress information is received.
-So if you don't use that progress indication, for example with a static image, than you should use a placeholder.
+So if you don't use that progress indication, for example, with a static image, you should use a placeholder.

 The most simple progress indicators use a CircularProgressIndicator.